 I wrote about Sala Keo Kou Sculpture Park back in 2009.
-That was my first visit there and I’ve been back a few times since.
+That was my first visit there, and I’ve been back a few times since.
 The most recent one being January this year.
-Not a lot has changed since 2009 – entrance is still 20 THB and Nong Khai’s sculpture park still exhales the same charm and beauty.
+Not a lot has changed since 2009 – entrance is still 20 THB, and Nong Khai’s sculpture park again breathed the same charm and beauty.

 Sala Keo Kou Sculpture Park – Nong Khai

 The main change since my first visit is my camera.
 The quality is much improved.
 By no means perfect, but an upgrade nonetheless.
 I hope the photographs impress enough to entice at least one reader to visit Sala Keo Kou Sculpture Park.

 The sculptures are impressive, and there’s plenty of them to impress you.
 Wikipedia has a page detailing the history of the park.
 Worth a read.

 Sala Keo Kou was founded by Thai born spiritual cult leader and sculptor Luang Pu Bunleua Sulilat (1932-1996) who years earlier constructed the Buddha Park near Vientiane, Laos.

 ‘I saw the angel in the marble and carved until I set him free.’ – Michelangelo

 In my opinion, the sculpture park is an extraordinary feat of creativity and craftsmanship.
 To some eyes, Nong Khai’s jewel in the crown.
 Weather permitting, it is an enjoyable place to visit.
 No hard sell attached.
 Just 20 baht.